Climate change could rain on Saudi Aramco's IPO parade

 AN INFLUX OF CAPITAL

-Using a broad measure, there was global sustainable investment of $30.1 trillion across the world's five major markets at the end of 2018, according to the Global Sustainable Investment Review http://www.gsi-alliance.org/wp-content/uploads/2019/06/GSIR_Review2018F.pdf, more than a quarter of all assets under management globally.
+Using a broad measure, there was global sustainable investment of $30.1 trillion across the world's five major markets at the end of 2018, according to the Global Sustainable Investment Review, more than a quarter of all assets under management globally.
 That compares with $22.8 trillion in 2016.

 "Given the influx of capital into the ESG space, Aramco's IPO would have been better off going public 5-10 years ago," said Joseph di Virgilio, global equities portfolio manager at New York-based Romulus Asset Management, which has $900 million in assets under management.